Bambuu/intermediate-react/part6/src/assignments/assignment-1.md

 ## Exercise B:
 Let's create a `Provider`, that will pass the value of the context to.
-We'll create in inside `App.js`
+We'll create it inside `App.js`

 We'll need to
   - Import the Context we just exported
+GUSTAV: WHY CREATE THE THEME OBJECT IN APP.JS AND NOT THEMECONTEXT.JS???
   - Create a top-level object called "theme" that contains `color: "#f4b642"`